webcodr/weblog/content/post/webcodr.io.md

 ---
 `webcodr.de` will be redirecting all traffic automatically to `webcodr.io` until 7 april 2018.

-If you any bookmarks on my old domain, please adjust the top-level domain to `.io`.
+If you have bookmarked a post, please adjust the top-level domain of the URL to `.io`.
 Thank you!